Cockatiel heart wings: Why is my bird making them?

 Do cockatiels know you love them?

 Cockatiels have some unique body language cues that can indicate if they are unhappy in their relationship with you.
-Rolling on their backs, claws extended and beaks open to bite, is one example.
-With bright eyes, tail fanning.
-Cockatiel heart wings when they are trying to impress you.
+They may have claws extended and beaks open to bite, if they feel threatened.
+Whilst they may have bright eyes and display tail fanning and cockatiel heart wings when they are trying to impress you.

 What do cockatiels love the most?